Quick help

 How often is the site updated?

-That depends on data ingestion and publishing cycles.
-Some sections may change several times a day while others follow a more editorial or static-build rhythm.
+That depends on the sport and the day.
+Some sections may change several times a day, while others update when new matches, picks or analysis are published.

 Which sports do you cover?